thalium/thalium.github.io/www/content/posts/ECW2021-WriteUp.md

  ab0:	d65f0bff 	retaa
 ```

-1. The binary is cool enough to give us a shell function ! `paciasp` and `retaa` are ARMv8.3 pointer-authentication instructions, they shield integrity of return addresses stored on the stack.
+1. The binary is cool enough to give us a shell function! `paciasp` and `retaa` are ARMv8.3 pointer-authentication instructions, they shield integrity of return addresses stored on the stack.
 Curious French readers can go and enjoy this [article](https://connect.ed-diamond.com/MISC/misc-113/armv8.5-un-support-materiel-contre-les-bugs-memoires).

 ```console
 0000000000000ab4 <make_readonly>: